SafetyCulture/snapchat-djinni/kotlin_multiplatform/README.md

 ## Overview

-This repository is an **ongoing experimental effort** to generate Kotlin Multiplatform (KMP) bindings for Djinni interfaces on iOS and Android.
+There is currently an **ongoing experimental effort** to generate Kotlin Multiplatform (KMP) bindings for Djinni interfaces targeting both iOS and Android.

-Our goal is to extend Djinni's functionality to seamlessly integrate with Kotlin Multiplatform, enabling developers to access existing shared business logic written in c++ within a Kotlin Multiplatform library targeting Android and iOS with minimal platform-specific implementation.
+Our goal is to extend Djinni's functionality to seamlessly integrate with Kotlin Multiplatform, enabling developers to access existing shared business logic written in C++ within a Kotlin Multiplatform library which can target both Android and iOS with minimal platform-specific implementation.

 ## Project Objectives